0x09/hfsfuse/README.md

                                you should only set this if you are sure it is being misdetected -o rsrc_ext=suffix     special suffix for filenames which can be used to access their resource fork or alternatively their data fork if mounted in rsrc_only mode

         -o default_file_mode=N octal filesystem permissions for Mac OS Classic files (755) -o default_dir_mode=N  octal filesystem permissions for Mac OS Classic directories (777) -o default_uid=N       unix user ID for Mac OS Classic files (0) -o default_gid=N       unix group ID for Mac OS Classic files (0)

+        -o disable_symlinks    treat symbolic links as regular files. may be used to view extended attributes of these on systems that don't support symlink xattrs

         -o noublio             disable ublio read layer
         -o ublio_items=N       number of ublio cache entries, 0 for no caching (64)